The Xbox Series X will be the most powerful Xbox console ever made, and Microsoft has released the specs to prove it.

 Xbox Series X controller

 Xbox Series X will launch with a new version of the Xbox Wireless Controller.
 While it looks fairly identical to the current Xbox One controller, the gamepad will feature a dedicated Share button for easily capturing screenshots and game clips, as well as a revised d-pad based on that of the Xbox Elite Series 2 controller.
+Other new features include textured dots on the bumpers and triggers, and a matte finish on both the shoulder buttons and the d-pad.

 Xbox Series X games